Student Accessibility Services (SAS)

 To receive services, students must schedule an intake appointment with an Student Accessibility Services advisor and provide documentation of disability.

-Typical academic disability accommodations include extended time for testing, assistive hardware and software, sign language interpreters, disability advising, advocacy and referral to appropriate College programs and community agencies.
+Typical academic disability accommodations include extended time for testing, assistive technology, sign language interpreters, disability advising, advocacy and referral to appropriate College programs and community agencies.